connectedbydata/connectedbydata.org/_problems/impact.md

 next-url: /problems/ownership.html
 points:
   -
-    heading: Data is constantly **collected** as we go about our lives and work.
+    heading: Data is constantly **collected** as we go about our lives and work
     references:
       - surveillance-capitalism
       - dangers-of-surveillance
       - poll-targeted-ads-invasive
   -
-    heading: Data determines the **prices** we pay and the **opportunities** we are presented with as well as the **decisions** that are made about us.
+    heading: Data determines **prices**, the **opportunities** we are given and the **decisions** made about us
     icons:
       - nouns/noun-price.png
       - nouns/noun-job.png
       - nouns/noun-assessment.png
   -
-    heading: It **widens the gaps** between the privileged and the marginalised.
+    heading: It **widens the gaps** between the privileged and the marginalised
     references:
       - weapons-of-math-destruction
       - data-feminism
   -
-    heading: The **power of big tech** has a distorting effect on our economies.
+    heading: The **power of big tech** has a distorting effect on our economies
     references:
       - furman-review
   -
-    heading: Social media and **targeted advertising** have turned democratic elections into digital battlegrounds.
+    heading: Social media and **targeted advertising** have turned democratic elections into digital battlegrounds
     references:
       - ready-to-vote
       - poll-facebook-impact
   -
-    heading: Little consideration is made to the **environmental impact** of data.
+    heading: The **environment** is damaged by the collection and use of data
     references:
+      - big-data-big-waste
       - endangered-animals
-      - big-data-big-waste
   -
-    heading: And somehow we miss out on the **public benefits** of data at the same time.
+    heading: And we miss out on the **public benefits** of data
     subpoints:
       -
         icon: noun-vaccination.png